Skip to Content

 We can help.

-At Prestige Law Firm, our attorneys have decades of experience litigating a variety of employment disputes.
+At Prestige Law Personal Injury & Car Accident Lawyers, our attorneys have decades of experience litigating a variety of employment disputes.
 From wage and hour claims to discrimination claims.
 Over the years, we have helped clients achieve substantial results.

 We understand the unique challenges facing employees, as well as how a dispute can quickly escalate into something more significant than was initially anticipated.
 Generally speaking, employees are anxious about taking a stand against their employer.
 Though employees protects from retaliation under the law, they not be certain that their employer will refrain from such underhanded tactics.

 Given the potential complications and anxieties of wage and hour litigation.
-We encourage you to contact a qualified Sherman Oaks employer lawyer at Prestige Law Firm as soon as possible.
+We encourage you to contact a qualified Sherman Oaks employer lawyer at Prestige Law Personal Injury & Car Accident Lawyers as soon as possible.
 Our attorneys will evaluate your wage and hour claims and help guide you through the challenges of the litigation process effectively.

 Call 818-788-0808 or send us a message online to schedule a free, confidential, and no-obligation consultation.
 Though we operate two offices in Southern California (Sherman Oaks and Palmdale), we represent many clients located in Northern California as well.